(Last updated: 07 January 2021)

-For a long time, the withdrawal agreement negotiated between the EU and the UK was not adopted by the British Parliament, could not come into force and thus the withdrawal deadline was extended on several occasions.
+In a referendum held on 23 June 2016, the United Kingdom (UK) voted to leave the European Union.
+For a long time, the withdrawal agreement negotiated between the EU and the UK was not adopted by the British Parliament, could not come into force and thus the withdrawal deadline was deferred on several occasions.

 Timeline: Brexit and other Events relevant to the European Union in this context

-Please find below a summary of the possible legal consequences of the UK's with-drawal from the EU, arranged according to areas of law.
+Please find below a summary of the possible legal consequences of the UK's withdrawal from the EU, arranged according to areas of law.
 If you require any further information please feel free to contact John Hammond at any time.